OneUptime/interview/software-full-stack.md

 ### Job Description
 #### Responsibilities

-- Ability to translate Wireframes and PSD Designs into functional web apps using HTML5, React , Node.js, and Postgres
+- Ability to translate wireframes and PSD designs into functional web apps using HTML5, React, Node.js, and Postgres
-- Binding of UI elements to Typescript object models
+- Binding of UI elements to TypeScript object models
 - Creating RESTful services with Node.js
 - Architect scalable web architectures
 - Work in a cross-functional team to deliver a complete user experience